defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 ### 7. ZSAs

 Zcash Shielded Assets (ZSAs) are on the horizon for Zcash, with the [design and implementation being provided by QEDIT](https://forum.zcashcommunity.com/t/a-proposal-for-shielded-assets-zsa-uda-for-defi-on-zcash/40520).
-Since ZSAs are a significant change to the Zcash protocol and its consensus rules, ZSAs should be included in scope of the audits for the network upgrade their implementation becomes a part of.
-However, it won't hurt to have more eyes on the code, so I plan to audit ZSAs myself as well.
+Since ZSAs are a significant change to the Zcash protocol and its consensus rules, ZSAs should be included in the scope of the major audits of the network upgrade their implementation becomes a part of.
+It's always better to have more eyes on the code, so I plan to audit ZSAs myself as well.

 ### 8. Zephyr